ironBoni/android-ex3/README.md

 Clone and **Go to the Main folder, and open Main.sln**.

 **Database - Migrations, Load Data**
-1. Delete the Migrations folder in the AspWebApi project.
-2. run in the Packange Manager Console the commands:
+1. run in the Packange Manager Console the commands:
   * add-migration init <br/>
   * update-database <br/>

-3. Load data - Open HeidiSQL (in Windows):
+2. Load data - Open HeidiSQL (in Windows):
   * username: root
   * password: Np1239
   * port: 3306